Gaylord Wilshire: Later life

+By about 1911 Wilshire expressed doubts about electoral politics, and in his writing, shifted to revolutionary syndicalism and advocacy of the general strike.
+He was author of Syndicalism: What It Is (1912).
+He was also the editor of the Syndicalist League's magazine The Syndicalist in April and May 1912 when the editor, Guy Bowman, was imprisoned, and was editor again in 1913.

+During World War I Wilshire worked with Emma Goldman in the Free Speech League in New York.
+He was author of the 1918 book Autocracy vs. democracy: Both failures.

 Wilshire was also interested in the health industry.
 In 1925, he started marketing the Ionaco, an electric belt that could purportedly improve health.
 The belt gained popularity from its marketing, but was dismissed by medical health experts as quackery.

+Death and legacy

-He died destitute on September 7, 1927 in New York.
+Gaylord Wilshire died destitute on September 7, 1927 in New York.

 Wilshire Drive in Phoenix, Arizona, was named after him, as is Wilshire Avenue in Fullerton, California (where he first ran for Congress in 1890, the first congressional candidate in America from what became a socialist-oriented party).